 Toll Brothers Announces Regency at Avenir Community Clubhouse is Now Open in Palm Beach Gardens

-Single-family luxury home community offers resort-style lifestyle for active adults age 55+

-/EIN News/ -- PALM BEACH GARDENS, Fla., Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced that construction has been completed on the amenity center and clubhouse at its Regency at Avenir community in Palm Beach Gardens, Florida.
+PALM BEACH GARDENS, Fla., Dec.
+14, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced that construction has been completed on the amenity center and clubhouse at its Regency at Avenir community in Palm Beach Gardens, Florida.
 The Pearl, a state-of-the-art 30,000-square-foot community clubhouse exclusively for Regency at Avenir residents, is now open to homeowners.

 Regency at Avenir is a highly sought-after active-adult 55+ master-planned community of 469 single-family homes ranging from 1,800 to 2,900+ square feet.
 The community offers two collections of Toll Brothers home designs with an array of luxury appointments, including gourmet kitchens, spacious living areas, and private primary bedroom suites.
 Many of the community's home sites feature water and preserve views.
 Each of the 10 single-story floor plans incorporates the latest architectural design elements, blending modern trends and coastal influences.
 Homes are priced from the upper $500,000s.